14. Creating, Editing and Referencing Tables

 -

-Table Values can be loaded into a table in a variety of ways, including: paste tab-delimited text; edit via the Excel add-in; query an ODBC database; manually enter index-value combinations.
+Table Values can be loaded into a table in a variety of ways, including: paste tab-delimited text; edit via the Excel add-in; manually enter index-value combinations.
 These will be described in the sections which follow.